HS4 carburetor tuning on Austin Mini

 Op 23

 If necessary, adjust the fast idle screw to obtain an engine speed of 1100 rpm.
-Use the 6 mm combination spanner.
+Use the 6 mm spanner.

 Op 24